Weekend burglary goes off without a hitch — until suspects’ car became stuck in the mud

 That woman — identified as Terry Butler — admitted she owned the car.
 She further revealed other details about the crime including her alleged accomplice.
 So far, it does not appear that person has been charged.

-However Butler has been charged with aggravated burglary and theft of property.
+However, Butler has been charged with aggravated burglary and theft of property.